Hello; and welcome to a collection of odds and ends from the Bible that come in handy now and then for just about everybody that's just starting out.

 How The Critters Got To Noah

 ● Gen 6:3 . .
-And Yhvh said: My Spirit shall not strive with man forever.
+And the Lord God said: My Spirit shall not strive with man forever.
 Yet his days shall be one hundred and twenty years.

 Some feel that God set the limits of human longevity in that verse.
 But people still continued to live long lives for a great number of years afterwards.
 Even Abraham, who lived many, many years after the Flood, didn't die till he was 175 years old.
-No; it's far more reasonable to conclude that God was announcing a deadline; viz: the antediluvians had 120 years left to get ready to meet their maker.
-But you think that alarmed anybody?
-Heck no. They went right on; business as usual.
+No; it's far more reasonable to conclude that God was announcing a deadline.

 Fortunately Noah didn't have to go on safari to round up his passengers.
 God said two of each "shall come to you" (cf. Gen 7:9, Gen 7:15) which implies of course that species who failed to come got left behind and went extinct in the Flood.
 There was plenty of time for them to make it because Noah was 120 years building the ark and getting it ready.